alcabon/contexttransaction/README.md

 1. Execution Context:
 Definition: The execution context in Salesforce refers to the environment in which your Apex code runs.
 It encompasses everything that occurs when a trigger, Visualforce page, batch job, or any other piece of Apex code executes.
--Scope: An execution context may involve multiple transactions.
+    - Scope: An execution context may involve multiple transactions.
 For example, if a trigger fires multiple times due to bulk operations or recursive triggers, each trigger execution could represent a different transaction within the same overall execution context.
--State: The state (such as static variables, governor limits, and heap size) is maintained throughout the entire execution context.
+    - State: The state (such as static variables, governor limits, and heap size) is maintained throughout the entire execution context.
 This means that if multiple transactions are executed within a single execution context, they share the same governor limits.
 2. Transaction:
 Definition: A transaction in Salesforce is a unit of work that is either fully completed or not performed at all.
 It follows the ACID principles (Atomicity, Consistency, Isolation, Durability).
     - Scope: A transaction typically corresponds to a single operation or series of operations that Salesforce treats as a single, indivisible action.
 For example, a DML operation like an insert or update is part of a transaction.